micahtml/NBA-Team-Dashboard/README.md

 ## Credits

-- The Los Angeles Lakers Performance Dashboard is developed by [Your Name].
+- The Los Angeles Lakers Performance Dashboard is developed by Micah Thornton

-## License

-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.